blocknetdx/documentation/docs/service-nodes/setup.md

 	   ```
 	   - name: TNODE
 	   ```
+	1. (Recommended) It is recommended to deploy certain SPV Wallets in stages.
+The reason is because some SPV wallets are known to require large amounts of RAM and/or I/O bandwidth while they are syncing their respective blockchains.
+AVAX, LBC and DGB all fall into this category.
+For this reason, it is recommended *not* to run more than one of those 3 while any one of them is syncing.
+For example, it's best *not* to run LBC or DGB while AVAX is syncing, or to run AVAX or DGB while LBC is syncing.
+To learn techniques for syncing just one of these 3 at a time, see the information given in the [Maintenance of Auto-Deployed Service Node](#maintenance-of-auto-deployed-service-node) section of this guide.
 	1. Save your edits to `custom.yaml` and exit the editor.
 	1. Continue on to [auto-deploy your Service Node](#auto-deploy-service-node).